swiftlang/swift/docs/ReferenceGuides/UnderscoredAttributes.md

 This effect requires both a `@_lifetime` annotation on the accessor and `@_addressableForDependencies` on the type.
 This way the accessor's returned pointer is guaranteed to remain valid for the caller to read through.

+Currently requires the `AddressableTypes` experimental feature.
+Full effect of this attribute might require further experimental features such as `Lifetimes` and `BuiltinModule`.

 As an example, see [`InlineArray`'s implementation](https://github.com/swiftlang/swift/blob/d8d652ce615bd350bc51ab01409fe4dfa3cbc363/stdlib/public/core/InlineArray.swift#L595) as of writing this documentation, where the type is annotated with `@_addressableForDependencies` and `InlineArray.span.getter` is annotated with `@_lifetime(borrow self)`.

 ## `@_alignment(numericValue)`